- Guided tour

 29th and 1st InfantryOmaha Beach

-The Normandy American Cemetery covers 172 acres and is the final resting place for 9386 service men and women.
+The Normandy American Cemetery covers 172 acres and is the final resting place for many thousands of service men and women.
 You will have sufficient time to explore the visitor center before taking the time to reflect in the cemetery .

 Four women and three Medal of Honor recipients, including Theodore Roosevelt Jr, are some of the most notable people buried here.